 Admins may also do things like require users to save all their files to OneDrive for Business or restrict the ability to copy and paste (or attach items) between work and personal accounts.
 If these features are engaged, users will receive a pop-up message that tells them they cannot complete the task.
 Thus, if you plan on adopting Microsoft 365 Business and altering permissions, some communication to your staff prior to changing policies is prudent.

-- Microsoft Connections: The features in Connections make it easy for SMBs to manage their own email marketing campaigns without any graphic design or technical skills necessary.
-The template-based designer allows users to choose from different themes, customize them and send them, all in one place.
-Thanks to integration with Bing (words I never thought I would write), users can search the internet for images and automatically filter out those that are not legal for public use.
+- Microsoft Connections: The features in Connections make it easy for SMBs to manage their own email marketing campaigns without any graphic design or technical skills.
+The template-based designer allows users to choose among themes, customize them and send them, all in one place.
+Thanks to integration with Bing, users can search the internet for images and automatically filter out those that are not legal for public use.
 Within the email, referral rewards programs can be easily deployed and tracked (through the Business Center).
 And since everything is Microsoft, it's all integrated with everything from Invoicing to Outlook Customer Manager.

 - Microsoft Invoicing: The goal of Microsoft Invoicing is to allow SMBs to generate estimates and invoices, process payments and track pending and partial payments.
 This app also maintains past estimates and invoices, and it syncs with QuickBooks, PayPal and Dynamics 365.
 The mobile friendly home screen for Microsoft Invoicing provides a clean tile layout summary of how much has been invoiced in the past year and month as well as the dollar amount for outstanding payments, overdue payments (in dollars), the number of estimates currently out and the number of invoice drafts.
 By selecting different tiles, you can see more in-depth information, like which accounts are overdue and by how much.